fafalone/WinDevLib/README.md

 (c) 2022-2023 Jon Johnson (fafalone)

-This project aims to be a twinBASIC replacement for [oleexp.tlb](http://www.vbforums.com/showthread.php?786079-VB6-Modern-Shell-Interface-Type-Library-oleexp-tlb), my Modern Shell Interfaces Type Library project for VB6, that is x64 compatible, due to the many problems using midl to create a 64bit tlb.
+This project is a comprehensive twinBASIC replacement for [oleexp.tlb](http://www.vbforums.com/showthread.php?786079-VB6-Modern-Shell-Interface-Type-Library-oleexp-tlb), my Modern Shell Interfaces Type Library project for VB6, that is x64 compatible, due to the many problems using midl to create a 64bit tlb.

-It's now essentially complete; all interfaces are covered except ones useless on anything newer than Win9x, and all APIs are covered.
+All interfaces are covered except ones useless on anything newer than Win9x, and all APIs are covered.

+This project is implemented purely in tB native code, as unlike VB6 there's language support for defining interfaces and coclasses.
 As a twinPACKAGE, regular code is supported in addition to the definitions, so the regular addin modules have been built in (mIID.bas, mPKEY.bas, etc).

-This project is also available via the twinBASIC Package Manager, so you can simply check the box for it there rather than download and import it manually.
-The versions are always kept in sync so this repo won't have anything newer.
-This repo is mainly for if you wish to modify it.

 Please report any bugs via the Issues feature here on GitHub.

 ## Requirements

 [twinBASIC Beta 239 or newer](https://github.com/twinbasic/twinbasic/releases) is required.

+## Adding tbShellLib to your project
+You have 2 options for this:

+### Via the Package Server
+twinBASIC has an online package server and tbShellLib is published on it.
+Open your project settings and scroll to the **COM Type Library / ActiveX References**, then click **TWINPACK PACKAGES**.
+Add "twinBASIC Shell Library v3.4.46" (or whatever the newest version is). "twinBASIC Shell Library for Implements" contains `*Implements*` compatible versions of a small number of common interfaces not defined in a compatible way in the main project.
+For more details, including illustrations, [see this post](https://github.com/fafalone/tbShellLib/issues/9#issuecomment-1416767019).

+### From a local file
+You can download the project from this repository and use the .twinpack file.
+Navigate to the same area as above, and click on the "Import from file" button.

 ## Guide to switching from oleexp.tlb